infinum/wordpress-handbook/Automated testing in WordPress/Unit testing.md

 Unit testing is a level of software testing where individual units/components of software are tested.
 The purpose of unit tests is to validate that each unit of software performs as designed.

 In terms of PHP and WordPress, a single 'unit' is a function or a class.
 Unit testing is dynamic testing of individual units in isolation.
-This means that code has to be executed (dynamic).
+This means that the code has to be executed (dynamic).
 In contrast, static testing is checking for code smells, for which we use linters and code sniffers.

 Testing in isolation means that we only execute the code that we want to test and no other unit.
 We are not interested in coupling—this is what integration tests are for.

-An example of a _non-unit_ test would be
+An example of a _non-unit_ test would be:

 ```php
 function test_register_taxonomy() {